 “The contractual provisions of the enlistment document and cadet contract, as well as the statutory authority governing the ROTC program, demonstrate a clear distinction between participation in an ROTC program and military service under the ROTC program’s terms,” the Court noted.
 “As the trial judge noted, “[an] ROTC cadet is simply a scholarship student who receives some special training and has an obligation to perform military service or repay the funds received after participation in the program.”
 Importantly, the cadet contract and 10 U.S.C. §§ 2101 et seq. contemplate the possibility that a cadet may never enter active duty, for a number of reasons, and in such circumstances require the cadet to repay the Army for the scholarship.”

+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
 If you have questions or concerns about issues involving child support, modification, family law, or other legal issues, you should contact a competent attorney.
 Our divorce, family, and domestic relations attorneys may be able to work on your behalf to handle your case.
 Contact our offices by phone at 978-225-9030 during business hours to schedule a free consultation.
 We will respond to you as soon as possible.